openframeworks/ofSite/documentation/types/ofColor_.markdown

 _inlined_description: _

-Get the Saturation of this color.
+Get the saturation of this color.

 The color is converted from the default RGB to an HSB color space and the resulting saturation is returned.
-The resulting saturation value will always be returned in the range 0 - limit().

 Returns: The saturation in the range 0 - limit().